wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 | 3 | **Socket/Port Exhaustion** | Connections to localhost on port 80 fail due to the server being unable to handle additional requests.
 Processor privilege time exceeds 25%, indicating heavy operating system usage. |
 <br>

+### ➤ Failure Points
+The failure points start at stage 10 with the settings of 5000 users until 6000 users within 180 seconds this can prove where the error percentage and message appear in web pages that produce more data like login page, borrowing book page, and manage book page.

-## ✅RECOMMENDATIONS BASED ON INDUSTRY BEST PRACTICE
+## ✅ RECOMMENDATIONS BASED ON INDUSTRY BEST PRACTICE

 | Area | Recommendation |
 |:------|:---------------|